← Back to Knowledge Graph

 Continue Exploring

-[[Day Reconstruction Method]] — The measurement tool from which the U-index is derived
+[[Day Reconstruction Method]] — The measurement tool that generates U-index data

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book